Prompt-Based Exemplar Super-Compression and Regeneration for Class-Incremental Learning: Introduction

-In this paper, we address these issues by proposing a novel method named \emph{\textbf{E}xemplar \textbf{S}uper-\textbf{CO}mpression and \textbf{R}egeneration based on promp\textbf{T}s} (ESCORT).
-Instead of directly storing the previous images, we compress them into visual and textual prompts, \eg, edge maps and class tags, and save these prompts in the memory.
-In subsequent phases, diverse high-resolution exemplars are regenerated from the prompts by leveraging an off-the-shelf pre-trained diffusion model, \eg, ControlNet~\cite{ControlNet}.
+We consider these questions in CIL: is it efficient to save old-class information as RGB images?
+Can we compress the images into something more compact so that more information can be stored with the same memory consumption?
+In this paper, we propose a novel approach named \emph{\textbf{P}rompt-based \textbf{E}xemplar \textbf{S}uper-\textbf{C}ompression and \textbf{R}egeneration} (\nolinebreak{PESCR}).
+Instead of directly storing the previous images, we compress them into visual and textual prompts, e.g., edge maps and textual descriptions, and save these prompts in memory.
+In subsequent phases, diverse high-resolution exemplars are regenerated from the prompts by leveraging an off-the-shelf pre-trained diffusion model, e.g., ControlNet~\citep{ControlNet}.

-Compared to traditional direct replay methods, ESCORT enjoys increased \textbf{quantity} and enhanced \textbf{diversity} of the exemplar set, as illustrated in \cref{fig:teaser}.
-Firstly, the exemplar quantity is boosted by compression: since the memory consumption of a $1$-bit edge map is merely $\frac{1}{24}$ that of its $8$-bit, $3$-channel RGB image counterpart, $24$ times more exemplars can be saved within the same memory consumption.
-We call this process super-compression as this compression ratio is far beyond that of existing image compression algorithms without any reduction of image quality.
-Secondly, instead of relying on the images only from the dataset itself, diffusion-based image generation produces unseen samples with great diversity, which can be obtained simply by changing the random seed of the diffusion model.
+Compared to traditional direct replay methods, PESCR enjoys increased \textbf{quantity} and enhanced \textbf{diversity} of the exemplar set (Figure~\ref{fig:teaser}).
+Firstly, the exemplar quantity is boosted by compression: since the memory consumption of a $1$-bit edge map is merely $\frac{1}{24}$ that of its $8$-bit, $3$-channel RGB image counterpart, $24$ times more exemplars can be saved within the same memory budget.
+We call this process super-compression, as this compression ratio is far beyond that of existing image compression algorithms, without even compromising the image quality.
+Secondly, instead of relying on the images only from the dataset itself, we apply diffusion-based image generation to produce unseen samples with great diversity.
+This can be achieved simply by changing the random seed of the diffusion model.